AguaClara/Textbook/Textbook_Creation_Help/example_aguaclara_rst.rst

   | :math:`r =` pipe radius
   | :math:`D =` pipe diameter

-The following equation uses the code from the block above except for ``:label: continuity_equation``, as it is an equation too minor to be referenced.
-Adding labels to equations is up to the discretion of the contributor.
+All equations that appear on their own are automatically numbered.
+If you wish to call an equation in a later section of the document or in another document, give it a label.
+In the example equation above, the label is given with the ``:label: continuity_equation`` line.
+The equation below uses the code from the block above except for this label, since this equation is too minor to be referenced later on.

   .. math::